 Besides, Windows Easy Transfer (discontinued in Windows 10) could do you a big favor when you transfer personal files and settings in Windows XP/Vista/7/8/8.1.

-Compared with these solutions, you could find that the best resolution is to use AOMEI Backupper, which is more flexible and easier to use in Windows XP, Vista, 7, 8, 8.1, 10.
-Moreover, AOMEI Backupper can help you move system reserved partition to another drive, move program files to another drive, backup hard drive, clone Windows 10 to SSD, etc.
+Compared with these solutions, you could find that the best resolution is to use the Windows 10 profile migration tool - AOMEI Backupper, which is more flexible and easier to migrate Windows user profiles in Windows XP, Vista, 7, 8, 8.1, 10.
+Moreover, AOMEI Backupper could help you to migrate Windows 10 operating system to SSD without reinstalling, clone larger disk to smaller disk as long as the destination disk can hold all the data from source disk, dynamic volume/disk backup/restore/clone, command line utility for IT professionals to handle critical data easily, etc.